Emergent weight morphologies in deep neural networks: Feedback loops between weights in different layers

 By comparison we see that the ratio of these numbers is precisely the scaling of $\frac{1}{n_{p+2}}$.
 As the number of possible paths, which defines the maximal magnitude of a weight update, reduces, so does the maximal influence of two weights on each others update.

 With this heuristic argument, it is now easy to understand that the coupling of weights separated by two or more layers will have the exact same strength as for a one layer separation.
 Namely, no matter how far apart, we always have to fix a constant number of precisely four nodes to take a path through both.
-The coupling of an arbitrary weight $\w{fg}{k}$ to $\w{ab}{p}$, $k-p\geq 2$ as compared to the nearest neighbor coupling with a weight $\w{bc}{p+1}$ will thus scale as
+The coupling of an arbitrary weight $\w{fg}{k}$ to $\w{ab}{p}$, $k-p\geq 2$ as compared to the nearest neighbour coupling with a weight $\w{bc}{p+1}$ will thus scale as

-We conclude that the connected nearest neighbor coupling is unique and strong, whereas any two other weights in the network separated by at least one layer experience a coupling that is always of the same order.
+We conclude that the connected nearest neighbour coupling is unique and strong, whereas any two other weights in the network separated by at least one layer experience a coupling that is always of the same order.
 Nearest neighbour effects should thus dominate the dynamics of the network.

 To leading order, we thus find that there is feedback between connected weights in successive layers, such that a large weight will make all its neighbours large, and as the neighbours get larger, this feeds back to the first weight as well.
-The larger both connected weights are, the stronger they affect each others weight update. \begin{quote} \textbf{Microscopic interlayer dynamics}: Due to a feedback mechanism, large weights make their neighbors large. \end{quote}
+The larger both connected weights are, the stronger they affect each others weight update.